Perineural Superficial Injections

 Perineural Superficial Injections involve injecting a solution just under the skin to provide a mechanical local effect on tissue within the fascia and create additional space for the affected nerve as well as potentially breaking up adhesions contributing to neuropathic pain.

 There are three solutions that are most commonly used in these injections.

 - Hyaluronic acid, to aid in restoring normal nerve gliding between fascial planes.

 - Lidocaine, which temporarily shuts down nerve response.

 Patients suffering from chronic pain or limited mobility can benefit greatly from Perineural Superficial Injections.
 As opposed to other treatments, in PSI, the area around the nerve is the target rather than a tendon or ligament.
 Perineural Superficial Injection treatment usually takes place over the course of six to eight weeks with one injection per week.
+For the superficial type of injection or once every 4 plus weeks for deeper nerve (hydrodissection) treatments.
 Patients will usually feel less and less pain with each treatment and in some patients, pain is eliminated completely.